rbuchberger/objective_elements/README.md

 # Elements

-This is a teeny-tiny gem that builds nicely formatted HTML using sane, clean, readable Ruby.
+This is a tiny gem that lets you build nicely formatted HTML using sane, clean, readable Ruby.
 I use it for writing jekyll plugins, but you can use it anywhere.
 It's ~100 lines of plain Ruby; it has no dependencies.